 Real fires have been with us since the cave man days, but with evolution come efficient fires!
-Most properties with a class one chimney can have a real subject to HETAS recommendations & building regulations.
-Hetas is the official body recognised by government to approve solid fuel domestic heating appliances, fuels and services.
-So you can rest assured that you will get the right appliance for your needs & fitted correctly.Read more...
+Most properties with a class one chimney can have a real subject to HETAS recommendations and building regulations.
+HETAS is the official body recognised by government to approve solid fuel domestic heating appliances, fuels and services, so you can rest assured that you will get the right appliance for your needs and fitted correctly.Read more...

-This type of fire is suited to larger fireplace openings.
-There are various sizes & styles to suit most fireplace & room settings.
-These types of fire are not very efficient and may require added ventilation to comply with current regulation
+This type of fire is suited to larger fireplace openings, there are various sizes and styles to suit most fireplace and room setting.
+These types of fire are not very efficient and may require added ventilation to comply with current regulations.

 Usually 16” or 18” wide, with refractory fire back which helps radiate the heat and consist of a taper grate and ash pan.
 They are unique and common to Britain and Ireland.